 These meanings of mobile CMS are quite different.
-Let's elaborate on each of them.
+Let's go into more detail.

 Imagine an app for an online vinyl store; for every record there is a title, description, several photos and an audio sample.

 Naturally, it makes little sense to store this content inside the app itself.
 Such an approach would lead to some unpleasant consequences:

 Instead, the content for mobile apps should come from a single system.
 Such a mobile CMS should be able to push content to different platforms, so that there would be a single content source for every app.
 Ideally, this CMS would also be able to provide content to other content channels just as well, becoming a single place for all the content.

 Here is what people are doing to resolve these problems.

 One possible intention is to build a custom backend for content management and delivery for this one specific project.

 The advantage of this is that there will be no compromises, as the solution will be tailored to all the project requirements.
 However, there are obvious downsides: it's expensive.
 Custom solutions require ressources, which aren't always available.